-• The ALICE report shows that 13 percent of Rietbrock households are either below the federal poverty level or are considered ALICE households, indicating that the average household in Rietbrock is more financially prosperous than the average Marathon County household at-large.
+• The ALICE report shows that 21 percent of Town of Wien households are either below the federal poverty level or are considered ALICE households, indicating that the average household in the Town of Wien is slightly less financially prosperous than the average Marathon County household at-large.
 This is based on 2021 data, so affordability is likely a larger challenge as housing prices and inflation have increased since then.